deanhiller/playorm/readme.md

 ### Features soon to be added
 * WAY better support for @Embedded and putting Map<String, Type> in your entities for wide row support
 * TONS of documentation is in the works due out 9/16/12
-* Joins
+* Left outer Join support coming soon
-* More query sytax for ad-hoc tool
+* More work around solid ad-hoc tool

 ### Flush -
 A major problem with people using Hector and Astyanax is they do not queue up all their writes/mutations for the end of the transation so if something fails in the middle, ONLY HALF of the data is written and you end up with a corrupt database.
 The flush method on PlayOrm is what pushes all your persists down in one shot so it sort of sends it as a unit of work(NOT a transation).
 If there is an exception before the flush, nothing gets written to the nosql store.